Thomas-Chqt/cub3d/README.md

 References
 ----------

-The best ressource that i found about raycasting was the Raycasting tutorials by Lode Vandevenne on lodev.org.
+The best resource that I found about raycasting was the Raycasting tutorials by Lode Vandevenne on lodev.org.
-All the tutorials can be found on [lodev.org/cgtutor](https://lodev.org/cgtutor/) in the Raycasting section, but i mostly only used the [first](https://lodev.org/cgtutor/raycasting.html) and [third](https://lodev.org/cgtutor/raycasting3.html) tutorials.
+All the tutorials can be found on [lodev.org/cgtutor](https://lodev.org/cgtutor/) in the Raycasting section, but I mostly only used the [first](https://lodev.org/cgtutor/raycasting.html) and [third](https://lodev.org/cgtutor/raycasting3.html) tutorials.

-About the DDA algorithm i mostly used the video [Super Fast Ray Casting in Tiled Worlds using DDA](https://www.youtube.com/watch?v=NbSee-XM7WA) by javidx9
+About the DDA algorithm, I mostly used the video [Super Fast Ray Casting in Tiled Worlds using DDA](https://www.youtube.com/watch?v=NbSee-XM7WA) by javidx9.